Timmeey86/CustomTrainingStatisticsPlugin/README.md

   - each shot ends with a scoring a goal
   - each shot ends with hitting the ball at least once (e.g. speed flip training packs)
 - Repeating several different shots within a custom training pack multiple times, while tracking the overall goal percentage

+# Core Features

+- Displaying the total statistics of a longer custom training session
+- Displaying separate statistics for each shot
+- Customizing the overlay to make it as pleasant and as little annoying as possible for you

 # Known Limitations